tigerabrodi/redis-from-scratch/README.md

 AWS_SECRET_ACCESS_KEY={YOUR_AWS_SECRET_ACCESS_KEY}
 ```

-If you don't have AWS setup, create it or change the code to store the data locally.
+If you don't have AWS setup, set it up or change the code to store the data locally to JSON files.

 Open two terminals.